 Rift is exactly that kind of valiant near-bullseye.
 Kay Kenyon's attempt at a Dune-scale epic SF adventure often slips and stumbles, with an overlong narrative that is wildly inconsistent in both tone and pacing.
-Her worldcraft is impressive, but her cultures raise a number of unanswered questions.
+Her world building is dazzling, but her cultures raise a number of unanswered questions.
 Her characters are either richly drawn and multi-dimensional, or simple caricatures.
-But in the end, the cumulative effect of this novel is formidable, its successes far outweighing its shortcomings.
+But in the end, the cumulative effect of this novel is formidable and tremendous, its virtues far outweighing its vices.

 Right away I was impressed by two things about Kenyon's thematic approach: a rather bleak assessment of the limits of scientific application and the scarcity of livable environments human colonization attempts are likely to find in the universe, coupled with a refusal to let go of the basic optimism that might lead to such attempts in the first place.
 We're a stubborn species, and that's our gift and curse rolled into one, I suppose.

-Now Reeve is a man on a mission, to make it hundreds of miles to the rift before the new ship arrives and Bonhert has a chance to deploy the destructive devices.
+Now Reeve is a man on a mission, to make it hundreds of miles across a hostile world to thwart Bonhert's plans.
 Driven also by a vague desire to avenge his father — an act that can be seen as Reeve's overcompensating for not having had a real relationship with him anyway — and accompanied by another station survivor and two primitive human "clavers," the curious quasi-feral girl Loon and her protector Spar, Reeve undertakes a journey frought with perils worthy of Frodo and Sam.
 He's abducted by pirates and captured by a gang of crazies who want to genetically re-engineer people to Lithia.
 All the while the increasingly hostile environment of Lithia takes its toll on his health.
 He naturally develops a peculiar attraction to Loon, whose strange primitivism (she even eats dirt!) makes him the Jane to her Tarzan.
 (He is the product of a purely artificial environment, having never experienced nature first hand; she is entirely a creature of the soil.)
 But even she has an incredible secret that could bear upon humanity's future on Lithia, if it has one at all.

 A third story thread follows the 13-year-old Mitya.
 A stowaway among Bonhert's party, he quickly becomes the mad captain's confidant, only to be the first aware of the horrible truths Bonhert is hiding even from his most trusted people.